From Sonic Retro

 The Xbox 360 and PlayStation 3 versions have both voice language tracks included in the game disc and feature an option that allows to switch between both English and Japanese voice language, which is present in all the regional variations of both versions.
 While the game is entirely multi-lingual in all regional versions of the game, the text language is automatically defaulted by the console language settings.

 The Wii and PlayStation 2 versions feature only one voice track in the game disc and according to the regional version, due to size constraints.
 The Western versions have the English voice language whereas the Japanese version has the Japanese one, while the text language is entirely multi-lingual in all regional versions.
 Since the PlayStation 2 version was never released in Japan, this version lacks the Japanese voice language completely.
-The text language is entirely multi-lingual and manually selectionable in all the regional variations of both versions, although the Japanese text language is not manually selectable in the PlayStation 2 version and can only be accessed if the console language settings are in Japanese.
+The text language is entirely multi-lingual and manually selectionable in all the regional variations of both versions, although the Japanese text language is manually selectable in the North American PlayStation 2 version; in the European and Australian PlayStation 2 version it can only be accessed if the console language settings are in Japanese.

 PlayStation 2 version